z669016/adventofcode-2017/README.md

 ## Day 6
 Again you can use a Set to determine when a value reoccurs.
 In that Set, store the ```List<Integer>``` that represent the rebalanced memory bank configurations.
-Just rebalance, add to the Set, and count the number of rebalancing performed.
+Just re-balance, add to the Set, and count the number of re-balancing performed.
 Pretty straight forward.

+For part 2, use a ```Map<List<Integer>,Integer>``` to store the re-ordered configurations and the loop-count of their first 'appearance' (using the configuration as the key).
+As soon as any configuration reoccurs, it's original count is available in the map, and you can calculate the cycles it took before it reoccurred.

 ## Day 7
 I used a ```Map``` to record child parent relationships, where the key is the program name, and the value is the